Saily vs Airalo – Which eSIM service is right for you?

 Which phones can use eSIMs to connect to the internet?

-Most modern phone makers in 2024 are including the ability to connect using eSIMs in their phones.
-This is especially true of more expensive flagship models, but many older, less expensive phones (like the Pixel 4a) also offer the ability to use eSIMs.
+Most modern phones have the ability to connect using eSIMs.
+This is especially true of more expensive flagship models, but many older, less expensive phones also offer the ability to use eSIMs.

 If you aren’t sure if you’re phone can install an eSIM, head to your phone app, dial *#06# and look for your EID number.
 If you have an EID, you’re phone can use eSIMs.
 If not, then it can’t.